 This is a point not lost on Ruari who also acknowledges, ‘that any space we carve out is temporary or fleeting.
 If we have a chance or an excuse given to us by a little bit of money, or a little bit of time, or a space where something can be made it’s almost as if we can take that and run away with it as much as possible.’
 It appears that space, as a concept, is a key factor in allowing LGBTQ+ people and other marginalised communities to flourish.
 Music creators need physical space, they need headspace, but perhaps more than that, they must also take up the space that they have been so often denied.

-The winners of the LGBTQ+ Composers Call Out were announced today.
+The winners of the LGBTQ+ Composers Open Call were announced today.
 Find out more on the British Music Collection website.